filter_dominated_within_sets#

 data (

-) – Numpy array of numerical values and set numbers, containing multiple sets.
+) – Numpy array of numerical values and set numbers, containing multiple datasets.
 For example the output of theread_datasets()

 ) – Whether the objectives must be maximised instead of minimised.
 Either a single boolean value that applies to all objectives or a list of booleans, with one value per objective.
 Also accepts a 1D numpy array with values 0 or 1 for each objectivekeep_weakly (